Sign In / Sign Out

 - My ASU

 Research is experiential education.
 As an undergraduate, you can work with faculty, graduate students and other undergraduates to transform your knowledge into actual practice –whether it is working with assessing the impact homeownership has on low-income families and communities or creating your own entrepreneurial experience to launch a nonprofit.

-The College of Public Service and Community Solutions began its Undergraduate Research Program in fall 2006.
+The Watts College of Public Service and Community Solutions began its Undergraduate Research Program in fall 2006.
 The program is designed to provide undergraduate students with research, presentation and publication experience.
-Faculty members within the College of Public Service play a crucial role in helping undergraduate students engage in research.
+Faculty members within the Watts College of Public Service play a crucial role in helping undergraduate students engage in research.
 Any faculty member that wants or needs assistance with research is encouraged to work directly with an undergraduate student of their choosing.

 Once a student agrees to work with a faculty member on a research project, the student receives a scholarship allocated at the beginning of each semester.
 For the first semester, a student receives a $500 scholarship.
 For the second semester, the amount is increased to $750 and for the third semester, and every semester there after, the student receives $1,000.
 Students are asked to work on research for a minimum of 10 hours per week.
 The faculty member and student work together to determine location, hours and documentation of task completion.
 Students can participate in research until they graduate.
-The CoPP Undergraduate Research Fellowship is funded through the Dean’s Office.
+The Watts Undergraduate Research Fellowship is funded through the Dean’s Office.

 Students who engage in undergraduate research do not receive academic credit for the research.
 Any student in good academic standing can participate in the program.